 \section{Regularity}

 Let $\bg = (\bg^r, \bg^c)$ be a BD pair that defines a generalized cluster structure $\gc(\bg)$ on $D(\GL_n)$ with the initial seed described in Section~\ref{s:descr}.
-In this section, we show that $\gc$ satisfies conditions~\ref{p:sfcopri} and~\ref{p:sfregi} of Proposition~\ref{p:starfish}, which implies that $\gc(\bg)$ is a regular generalized cluster structure on $D(\GL_n)$.
-The coprimality condition follows from a stronger statement: \begin{proposition} All functions in the initial extended cluster of $\gc(\bg)$ are irreducible. \end{proposition} \begin{proof} For the standard BD pair, it's the statement of Theorem 3.10 in \cite{double} (hence it holds for $f$-, $\varphi$- and $c$-functions in our case).
-For an aperiodic oriented BD pair, notice that any $\mathcal{L}$-matrix (and any of its trailing submatrices) is irreducible, hence all $g$- and $h$-functions are irreducible as polynomials. \end{proof}
+In this section, we show\footnote{As of October 2023, these results can be obtained via the birational quasi-isomorphisms $\mathcal{U}$ with no additional computations.
+See our new paper on arXiv. } that the mutation of any cluster variable from the initial seed in $\gc(\bg)$ produces a regular function.
+We will prove in Section~\ref{s:coprim} that $\gc(\bg)$ satisfies coprimality conditions~\ref{p:sfcopri} and~\ref{p:sfregi} of Proposition~\ref{p:starfish}, which implies that $\gc(\bg)$ is a regular generalized cluster structure on $D(\GL_n)$.

-\begin{proposition} The mutation in any direction in the initial cluster of $\gc(\bg)$ yields a regular function. \end{proposition} \begin{proof} The regularity at $g_{ij}$ and $h_{ji}$ for $i > j$ follows from Theorem 6.1 in \cite{plethora}; for $\varphi$- and $f$-functions, the regularity follows from Section 6.4 in \cite{double}.
-Therefore, all we need to prove is that a mutation at $g_{ii}$ or $h_{ii}$ in the case of an aperiodic oriented BD pair yields a regular function. \\
+\begin{proposition} The mutation of the initial cluster of $\gc(\bg)$ in any direction yields a regular function. \end{proposition} \begin{proof} The regularity at $g_{ij}$ and $h_{ji}$ for $i > j$ follows from Theorem 6.1 in \cite{plethora}; for $\varphi$- and $f$-functions, the regularity follows from Section 6.4 in \cite{double}.
+Therefore, all we need to prove is that the mutation at any $g_{ii}$ or $h_{ii}$ in the case of an aperiodic oriented BD pair yields a regular function. \\

-\emph{Mutation at $h_{ii}$.} First of all, note that if $n-1 \notin \Gamma_r^2$, then, according to the construction in Section~\ref{s:lmatr}, the functions $h_{i-1,i}$ for $2 \leq i \leq n$ coincide with the ones in the case of the standard BD pair.
+\emph{Mutation at $h_{ii}$.} First of all, note that if $n-1 \notin \Gamma^r_2$, then, according to the construction in Section~\ref{s:lmatr}, the functions $h_{i-1,i}$ for $2 \leq i \leq n$ coincide with the ones in the case of the standard BD pair.
 This situation was already studied in \cite{double}, so let us assume that $n-1 \in \Gamma^r_2$.
 For $i < n$, the mutation at $h_{ii}$ can be written as

 Let $\mathcal{L}$ be the $\mathcal{L}$-matrix that defines the functions $h_{i-1,i}$, $2 \leq i \leq n$, and let $H_{i-1,i}$ be a submatrix of $\mathcal{L}$ such that $h_{i-1,i} = \det H_{i-1,i}$.
 Then $H_{i-1,i}$ can be written as a block-diagonal matrix